The South Australian Information Classification System (ICS) commenced on 1 December 2019.

 Information Management Markers

 Information Management Markers (IMM) are optional protective markings which may be used where a legislative or professional restriction may apply to disclosure of information contained.
 IMMs must only be used in addition to a classification of OFFICIAL: Sensitive or higher.
-They are:

 - Legislative secrecy